Keep farming, feed people, build community

 - Products from our partner farms and local vendors may be available as well.

 Communications: We send out a weekly CSA newsletter during the harvest season, and additional messages throughout the year.
 Please read them.
 There is often helpful information in them, or important updates that might answer questions you have.
-We try to keep our website updated with those newsletters, and we also share news, stories and photos on facebook, twitter and instagram.
+We also share news, stories and photos on facebook and instagram.

 What if I miss a week?: If you are not able to make it to the farm to pick up your produce on a given week, you are welcome to have someone else pick up it up for you.
 Simply have them come to the farm or District on your behalf.
 Any produce that is not picked up will be donated, so know that it is put to good use!
 If you do miss a week, please understand that you are not entitled to additional produce on another week.

 Want more of our produce?: As our harvest allows, we will offer additional produce for sale at the farm.
 If you don’t see something you want available in the store, please do let us know when you are here and we’ll see if we can offer it.
-We will be at the Q House market in Hamden on Wednesday afternoons beginning in late June, and some weekend markets again beginning in August.
+We will be at the Q House market at 197 Dixwell Ave in New Have on Wednesday afternoons from 3-6pm and some weekend markets again beginning in late July.

 Payment plans, and final payments: If you signed up through GrownBy for weekly or monthly payment plans, your card will be charged automatically.
 Please make sure your card is up to date.
 If you paid by check and you still have a balance for the CSA, please send in your final payments, or email your payment plan to: email@example.com.